GSNL Data Policy principles

 1. Open access to a specific dataset (or data category) will be granted after an embargo period of

-1 year, to allow the data providers to publish the data in the scientific literature.
+2 years, to allow the data providers to publish the data in the scientific literature.

 2. As a way to promote capacity building, specific datasets could be openly shared with